quentin-dev/clinntp/README.md

   * *Default*: Set to **'news.epita.fr'**

 * `-n, --newsgroup <match regex>`
-  * Sets the regex to use when looking up newsgroup
+  * Sets the regex to use when looking up newsgroups
   * *Default:* Set to **'*'**

 * `-H, --help`